-Success in forex trading not only requires a good grasp of fundamental principles and best strategies, but it also needs a healthy mindset and a consistent willingness to learn.
-This is where trading psychology comes in – an important facet of your trading career.
+Success in Forex trading not only requires a good grasp of fundamental principles and best strategies, but it also needs a healthy mindset and a consistent willingness to learn — this is where trading psychology comes in.

 ‘The daily trading coach’ and ‘Trading psychology 2.0’